Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Dynamical low-rank approximation

 \subsection{Evolution equations for the low-rank HSWME}

 In the following we derive efficient representations of the $K$, $L$, and $S$-steps for the micro transport step \cref{e:transport_micro} and the micro friction step \cref{e:friction_micro} of the HSWME model.
 Note that the macroscopic variables are not altered by the DLRA and computed during the macro transport and macro friction step as explained in \cref{sec:discr}.
+Note that the derivation of evolution equations is performed on the semi-discrete level, i.e., the system is already discretized in the vertical direction $z$ by a moment approximation and the horizontal direction by a finite volume discretization.
+DLRA can, however, also be derived in the fully continuous formulation \cite{einkemmer2019quasi}, leading to a continuous set of low-rank evolution equations.
+When using BUG integrators combined with an equivalent moment and finite volume discretization of the continuous low-rank evolution equations, these two approaches are equivalent, and we choose the discrete formulation for ease of presentation.